-- Premises Executive Headteacher
+Premises Business Manager

-- Curriculum Subject Leaders
+Curriculum Subject Leaders

-- Off-site Visits Group Leader
+Off-site Visits Group Leader

-- Individual/specific Head of School/Executive Headteacher
+Individual/specific Business Manager or Head of School

 Areas of work or activities that are deemed to be more hazardous are likely to have detailed, documented arrangements to minimise the associated risks.
 It is the responsibility of staff to make yourself aware of the contents of those relating to your area of work.